aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-animations-in-powerpoint-slides/updating-the-main-sequence-of-an-animation-in-a-powerpoint-slide/_index.md

 ---
-title: "Updating the Main Sequence of an animation in a PowerPoint Slide"
+title: "Updating the Main Sequence of an Animation in a PowerPoint Slide"
 type: docs
 url: /updating-the-main-sequence-of-an-animation-in-a-powerpoint-slide/
 weight: 30